 Our evaluation included interviewing local authority officers, conducting surveys with building occupants and owners who have experienced the retrofits, and analysing local authority pilot reports.
 The research team worked in close cooperation with the Scottish Government, local authorities, and third sector organisations across the whole of Scotland.

-Phase 1 of the Energy Efficient Scotland pilots was completed in Spring 2018; this included projects across nine local authorities and commenced in September 2016.
+Phase 1 of the Energy Efficient Scotland pilots started in September 2016 and was completed in Spring 2018.
+It included projects across nine local authorities.
 For the evaluation of this phase, we worked with the Energy Saving Trust, who conducted technical monitoring of energy use, internal temperature, and humidity before and after retrofit.
 This was combined with our own insights from discussion with local authority officers.

-Phase 2 includes a further ten local authorities and started in September 2017.
-Alongside domestic and non-domestic building retrofits, Phase 2 incorporated the piloting of Local Heat and Energy Efficiency Strategies (LHEES).
-At this preliminary stage, LHEES require councils to develop area-based heat and energy efficiency and heat decarbonisation plans for a specific area over a 15-20 year period.
+Phase 2 included a further 10 local authorities and started in September 2017.
+Alongside domestic and non-domestic building retrofits, this phase incorporated the piloting of Local Heat and Energy Efficiency Strategies (LHEES).
+At this preliminary stage, LHEES require councils to develop area-based heat and energy efficiency and heat decarbonisation plans for a specific area over a 15 to 20 year period.

-Phase 3 (or the Transition Phase) includes an additional 17 local authorities, and commenced in September 2018.
+Phase 3 (or the Transition Phase) included an additional 17 local authorities.
+It ran from September 2018 to August 2020.
 Participants in this phase developed strategies for engaging domestic and non-domestic property owners in self-funding retrofit.
-Our evaluation of these projects included interviews with the delivery teams, and a large-scale survey to capture the impacts of engagement strategies, and will be published later in the year.
+Our evaluation of these projects included interviews with the delivery teams, and a large-scale survey to capture the impacts of engagement strategies.
 This round also included further LHEES pilots.